The unwritten rules of going on a cruise

 From sports, to your workplace, to school, there are always unwritten rules that everyone kind of knows about and should follow.

-The same is true about going on a cruise ship, and these rules are not necessarily written down anywhere, but they are the social norms many guests follow.
+The same is true about going on a cruise ship.
+These rules are not necessarily written down anywhere, but they are the social norms many guests follow.

 Many of these rules are based on "common sense" or courtesies extended through much of society these days.